-Hence, there is a need to build research capacity in PFE to better understand the complexity of the System and how to optimize it.
-There is a need to understand required change processes in the PFE System, and once understood, to clearly articulate and implement these change processes.
-Finally, there is a need to increase welcome and access for groups underrepresented in engineering practice.
+Hence, there is a need to build research capacity to better understand the complexity of the engineering and computer science education ecosystems and how to optimize them.
+There is a need to understand required change processes in these ecosystems, and once understood, to clearly articulate and implement these change processes.
+Finally, there is a need to increase welcome and access for groups underrepresented in engineering and computer science practice.

-C. Revolutionizing Engineering Departments
+B. Revolutionizing Engineering and Computer Science Departments

 Prior engineering education research has led to successes in the introductory and capstone years.
 However, little research has been done to bridge the innovations in introductory- and capstone-level engineering and computer science education across the entire undergraduate experience, including extracurricular professional activities and student transitions in and out of the program.
-Furthermore, prior research also has revealed the need for faculty development, faculty reward systems, and academic cultures that encourage engagement of faculty and students of diverse backgrounds in the full undergraduate-level PFE process.
+Furthermore, prior research also has revealed the need for faculty development, faculty reward systems, and academic cultures that encourage engagement of faculty and students of diverse backgrounds in the full undergraduate-level formation process.

-Thus, the goal of Revolutionizing Engineering Departments (RED) is to address the stated challenges and develop well-functioning departments that may overcome them with a focus on student success in their PFE attainment.
+Thus, the goal of REvolutionizing engineering and computer science Departments (RED) is to address the stated challenges and develop well-functioning departments that may overcome them with a focus on student success in their professional formation attainment.
 Specific activities supported by the RED solicitation may include, but are not limited to:

-- Establishing convergent technical and professional threads that must be woven across the four years, especially in core technical courses of the middle two years, in internship opportunities in the private and public sectors, and in research opportunities with faculty: - Exploring strategies for institutional, systemic, and cultural change, including new approaches to faculty governance or department structures and to restructuring faculty incentive or reward systems; Exploring collaborative arrangements with industry and other stakeholders who are mutually interested in developing the - best possible PFE environment and opportunities for students: - Exploring strategies to bridge the engineering education research-to-practice gap, primarily through faculty development and adoption of best practices in the professional formation of engineers; - Devising mechanisms to make change sustainable in the department beyond the award period; and - Devising mechanisms to make change adaptable to other departments and institutions.
+· Establishing convergent technical and professional threads that must be woven across the four years, especially in core

+- technical courses of the middle two years, in internship opportunities in the private and public sectors, and in research opportunities with faculty; - Exploring strategies for institutional, systemic, and cultural change, including new approaches to faculty governance or department structures and to restructuring faculty incentive or reward systems; - Exploring collaborative arrangements with industry and other stakeholders who are mutually interested in developing the best possible professional formation environment and opportunities for students; - Exploring strategies to bridge the engineering and computer science education research-to-practice gap, primarily through faculty development and adoption of best practices in the professional formation of engineers and computer scientists; - Devising mechanisms to make change sustainable in the department beyond the award period; and - Devising mechanisms to make change adaptable to other departments and institutions.

-All these, and other, activities must focus on how they impact students of different backgrounds navigating the varied pathways through the undergraduate PFE process.
+All these, and other, activities must focus on how they impact students of different backgrounds navigating the varied pathways through the undergraduate professional formation process.

-D. Key Features of RED
+C. Key Features of RED

 For the RED solicitation, proposed efforts for departmental change should be revolutionary, not incrementally reformist, and strategies should be developed with impact on the student as the focus.
 Revolutionary means radically, suddenly, or completely new; producing fundamental, structural change; or going outside of or beyond existing norms and principles.
 Proposed efforts must be grounded in sound educational theory and work to enable a continuous progression of professional formation through the four year experience.
-Efforts should address 21st Century skills and T-shaped skills (i.e. cross-disciplinary breadth), and they should be aligned with stakeholder expectations.
+Efforts should address 21 st-century and T-shaped skills (i.e., cross-disciplinary breadth), and they should be aligned with stakeholder expectations.

-The intent of this solicitation is to focus on significant, systemic departmental change as it impacts student success in their PFE.
+The intent of this solicitation is to focus on significant, systemic departmental change as it impacts student success in their professional formation.
 Proposals should reflect: